Collaboration Equilibrium in Federated Learning: Introduction

-We empirically evaluate our method on synthetic data, UCI adult~\cite{kohavi1996scaling}, a classical FL benchmark data set CIFAR10~\cite{krizhevsky2009learning}, and a real-world electronic health record (EHR) data repository eICU~\cite{pollard2018eicu}, which includes patient EHR data in ICU from multiple hospitals.
+We empirically evaluate our method on synthetic data, UCI adult~\citep{kohavi1996scaling}, a classical FL benchmark data set CIFAR10~\citep{krizhevsky2009learning}, and a real-world electronic health record (EHR) data repository eICU~\citep{pollard2018eicu}, which includes patient EHR data in ICU from multiple hospitals.
 The results show our method significantly outperforms existing relevant methods.
 The experiments on eICU data demonstrate that our algorithm is able to derive a good collaboration strategy for the hospitals to collaborate.
+The source codes are made publicly available at \url{https://github.com/cuis15/learning-to-collaborate}.